History Of The Dakota People In Minnesota

 lure many of them from their Mille Lacs Lake homeland to distant trading posts.
 This was the

-strategy the European colonists used to greatly diminish the number of Dakota in their Mille Lacs
+strategy that the European colonists used to greatly diminish the number of Dakota in their Mille Lacs

-homeland, which encouraged and made it possible for a, French weapons armed, alcohol manipulated/exploited
+homeland, which encouraged and made it possible for a French weapons armed, alcohol manipulated

-band of Ojibwe to violently force them from their Mille Lacs homeland.
+band of Ojibwe to violently force the Dakota from their sacred Mille Lacs homeland.

 According to Edward Neill "the Dakotas began to be led away from the rice grounds of the Mille Lacs region" by the French trading posts built by Nicholas Perrot and Le Seur